MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

     :::image type="content" source="media/manage-cluster/2022/numa-spanning.png" alt-text="cluster NUMA Spanning screen" lightbox="media/manage-cluster/2022/numa-spanning.png":::

 - To specify the number of VMs that can be simultaneously moved while running (live migrated) select **Live Migration**.
-Next, select a number and specify the following details:
+Next, input a number and specify the following details:

    - For **Authentication Protocol** select either **CredSSP** or **Kerberos**.